Migrating from v0.7

 Other notable changes:

-- Legacy environment variables dropped:
+- Legacy environment variables are no longer the preferred path: remove

 How automatic migration works